Abstract

 2. The Axiom of the Systemic Trinity

-Energy (E): the potential for connection, maintenance flow, or processing;
+Energy E: the potential for connection, maintenance flow, work, and metabolic or computational processing.

-Central postulate: Functional Information, expressed in the Law of Functional Information Increase (LIFI) (Wong, Michael L. et al.), is the manifestation of the organization of matter and energy at levels of increasing complexity.
+Central postulate: functional information, expressed in the Law of Functional Information Increasing (Wong, Michael L. et al.), is the manifestation of the organization of matter and energy at levels of increasing complexity.
 Without the modification of matter/energy, information cannot be stored or transmitted.

 3. The Selection Mechanism for Function

-LIFI proposes that nature selects by persistence and novelty.
-NFS explains that this selection occurs through the refinement of the structure:
+The Law of Functional Information Increase proposes that nature selects through persistence and novelty.
+The Systemic Functional Level Theory explains that this selection occurs through the refinement of structure:

-Static persistence (e.g., diamond): the increase in NFS here is seen in the transition from isolated carbon atoms to a crystalline lattice.
-The spatial configuration (angles of 109.5°) maximizes binding energy and hardness, transforming structural information into physical utility.
+Static persistence (e.g., diamond): the increase in the Systemic Functional Level is observed in the transition from isolated carbon atoms to a crystalline lattice.
+The spatial configuration of 109.5° angles maximizes binding energy and hardness, transforming structural information into physical utility.

 Dynamic persistence (e.g., stars and cells): systems that maintain a constant flow.
-In the case of stars, the evolution of hydrogen and helium into heavy elements increases the number of protons and energy levels (electron shells), raising cosmic NFS.
+In the case of stars, the evolution of hydrogen and helium into heavy elements increases the number of protons and energy levels (electron shells), raising the cosmic Systemic Functional Level.

-Generation of novelty (e.g., biological membranes): in a membrane being internally destroyed by an element 'A', allowing the entry of an inhibitor 'B', due to any transformation in its structure without altering the NFS, it is demonstrated that it increases because the system adds this extra element of protection, mass, and a new recognition code, the information.
+Novelty generation (e.g., biological membranes): in a membrane being internally destroyed by an element 'A', allowing the entry of an inhibitor 'B', due to any transformation in its structure without altering the Systemic Functional Level, it is demonstrated that it increases because the system adds this extra element of protection, mass, and a new recognition code, the information.

 LIFI: Universality